FinnishCustoms-SuomenTulli/account-register-information-update/index_en.md

 #### Signature certificate of outgoing messages

-The outgoing messages must be automatically signed using x.509 (version 3) server certificate showing the Business ID or VAT code of the data supplier concerned.
+The outgoing messages must be automatically signed using x.509 (version 3) server certificate showing the Business ID or VAT number of the data supplier concerned.
 Acceptance of the signature requires that

 either

-a) the certificate was issued by the Digital And Population Data Services Agency, the certificate is valid and is not included in the certificate revocation list of the Digital And Population Data Services Agency, and the serialNumber attribute of the Subject field of the certificate consists of the Business ID or VAT identifier of the data supplier
+a) the certificate was issued by the Digital and Population Data Services Agency, the certificate is valid and is not included in the certificate revocation list of the Digital and Population Data Services Agency, and the serialNumber attribute of the Subject field of the certificate consists of the Business ID or VAT number of the data supplier

 or

-b) the certificate is an eIDAS-approved website identification certificate, the certificate is valid and is not included in the certificate revocation list of party providing the certificate, and the organizationIdentifier attribute of the Subject field of the certificate consists of the Business ID or VAT identifier of the data supplier.
-Please note: For the message signatures to meet the information security requirements of the National Cyber Security Centre referred to below, the RSA public key of the certificate used for signatures must have at least 3072 bits.
-The uses of the certificate used for signatures must also include “digital signature”.
-These factors must be taken into account when ordering a certificate.
+b) the certificate is an eIDAS-approved website identification certificate, the certificate is valid and is not included in the certificate revocation list of party providing the certificate, and the organizationIdentifier attribute of the Subject field of the certificate consists of the Business ID or VAT number of the data supplier.

 Please note: For the message signatures to meet the information security requirements of the National Cyber Security Centre referred to below, the RSA public key of the certificate used for signatures must have at least 3072 bits.
 The uses of the certificate used for signatures must also include “digital signature”.
 These factors must be taken into account when ordering a certificate.